Kinetiq-PLM/kinetiq-frontend/src/modules/Sales/SALES.md

    1. `CustomerList.jsx` - Displays a list of customers.
 Uses the `customer_data.jsx` file in the `temp_data` folder.
    2. `ProductList.jsx` - Displays a list of products.
 Uses the `product_data.jsx` file in the `temp_data` folder.
 2. `Modals folder` - Components that are used to display modals for an action in the module.
+   1. `NewCustomerModal.jsx` - Modal for adding a new customer.
+Uses the `new_customer_data.jsx` file in the `temp_data` folder for countries and respective cities and customer types.

 ## TODO

 1. Implement invalid alerts for Sales table when editing values.
+2. Implement a proper alert system for the module.
+3. Implement a form validation system for the module.